gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 # Request

-This specification defines a generic mechanism to request assurance level over claims using the new OPTIONAL member `ial`.
-This new member will be used as part of the claims elements within `id_token` or `userinfo`, specified in section 5.5 of [@!OIDC].
-It will contain one of the values of level of assurance defined by the OP.
+This specification defines a generic mechanism to request an assurance level over claims using the new OPTIONAL member `ial`.
+This new member will be used as part of the claims elements within `id_token` or `userinfo`, as specified in section 5.5 of [@!OIDC].
+It will contain one of the values of the level of assurance as defined by the OP.

-Any other member already supported by OpenID specifications remains valid, including members are defined for every claim:
+Any other member already supported by OpenID specifications remains valid, including members that are defined for every claim.

 Here is a non normative example: